9 Trends in IoT Development for 2026 [Updated]

 Trend 1: Companies Around the World Build Intelligent IoT Systems

-With ChatGPT released, its convergence with the Internet of Things is a hot topic across all industries.
-By 2025, IoT is expected to generate 80 zettabytes of data annually, equivalent to 3.1 billion years of continuous HD video playback.
+According to Statista, IoT generated 80 zettabytes of data in 2025, equivalent to 3.1 billion years of continuous HD video playback.
 AI, in turn, is expected to process and use this data.

 Nowadays, businesses are discovering new ways to combine IoT and AI capabilities.
 I can’t say that serious progress has been achieved because old-school predictive maintenance is responsible for about two-thirds of all IoT use cases.